teragramgius/teragramgius/README.md

 ## Giusy Grieco Github environment - welcome👾

-I'm an interaction designer and developer and **I care for your online presence in a creative and narrative way.**
+ **I take care of your online presence through interactive websites filled with storytelling**.

-🎷The groove is made of **data visualization and web development**.
+🎷The groove is made of **data visualization and creative coding**.
-The instruments are various, not always the same (see part of my tech stack below).
+The instruments are various, not always the same.

 <img align="right" height="250" src = "https://media.giphy.com/media/ZZeTlQ2b2eoa4MbehI/giphy.gif">

 ## I'm T-Shaped ✔
-Part of my **Tech Stack** starts from Arduino, Python and SQL; nowadays I use Astro, React, Vue, Next, Wordpress.
+Part of my **Tech Stack** includes Astro, React, Vue, Next, Wordpress, Python, Arduino.
+No-code methodologies are part of my stack, too.
 Part of my **Design Stack** includes Figma and Adobe Suite.
-I'm not a code purist, part of my **No-code Stack** includes Flutter and Webflow.

-*if you want to know more about my studies, click here*
+*See my works here*

 ## For inquiries 🔭
 Contact me at giusy.grieco.info@gmail.com
-I'm searching for a dynamic place to grow.
+►I'm searching for a dynamic place to grow.